 While I wouldn’t say it’s the best hike in Colorado, Devils Backbone in Loveland is a nice way to do a little hiking without straying too far from a city.
+It’s not to be confused with the Hell’s Backbone drive in Utah.
 This hike is easy, conveniently located, and has a good view of the surrounding area.
 Whether you are looking for a nice after work walk or a quick stop on your way through town, this is a good option.

 It’s a pretty easy trail with very little elevation gain, only 564 feet.
 The whole trail is just over four miles, but if you want something short to watch the sunset, just turn around at the hole in the featured picture of this post.
 It’s not too far, but it’s still far enough to let you unwind from the day.

 The trail is dirt and gravel taking you through a grassy area along the Devil’s Backbone, a rock formation sort of resembling a spine, to your left.
 I think the biggest thing to watch out for on the trail is rattlesnakes.
 I didn’t see any but hear them quite frequently.

 When I went, we set out in the late afternoon and only spent maybe an hour on the trail altogether.
 We had plans for dinner already, so this was a good way to fill a little extra time.
 You’ll have awesome views of the foothills you’re walking through along with the backbone itself.

 There isn’t a whole lot to say about this trail.
 It’s pretty straightforward and easy to find.
 I think it was on the way to Rocky Mountain National Park.
 If you’re in the area and have some spare time, it’s a good hike.
 I don’t know if I would go out of my way specifically for this, though.

 What to bring to Devils Backbone in Loveland

 - This is a pretty easy hike.
 You don’t need super fancy hiking shoes.
 Tennis shoes or Chacos are good.